Child licensing for employment and entertainment

 Any child undertaking part-time work must be aged 13 or over.

-Read the guidance and make an application for juvenile employment [412kb]
+Read the guidance and make an application for a Child Employment Licence [209kb]

 This form needs completing for all school aged children who are in paid employment.

-Child performers are protected by a series of legislation, in particular, The Children (Performances and Activities) Regulations which came into force on 6 February 2015.
+Child performers are protected by a series of legislation, in particular, the Children (Performances and Activities) Regulations.

 The following types of performance will require a child to have either a licence or an exemption: